nvnagendra/pdsnd_github/README.md

     counts of each user type
     counts of each gender (only available for NYC and Chicago) earliest, most recent, most common year of birth (only available for NYC and Chicago)

+### Method to execute the code
+Clone the project
+Prerequisite
+    You must have installed python and libraries like numpy and pandas.
+Run the project
+    Open the terminal
+    Run python bikeshare.py

 ### Credits
 https://www.python-course.eu/python3_input.php